Ohavi Zedek: A Place for Learning

 In our younger grades, children are introduced to the Hebrew language through the Hebrew Through Movement curriculum as well as through games, art and music.
 Holidays, Torah, Modern Hebrew, prayer, ethics, and life-cycle events round out our curriculum.
-Our teachers recognize that children learn in many different way, and they work to bring the Jewish traditions alive through the senses.
+Our teachers recognize that children learn in many different ways, and they work to bring the Jewish traditions alive through the senses.
 One week students might connect with the Aleph Bet through yoga; another week may find students completing art projects, learning songs, or engaging in Torah Time with their parents.

 Makom Lilmod: A Place to Learn (Grades 3-7)

 Sunday mornings, 9:30 AM-11:30 AM and Wednesday afternoons, 4:00-6:00 PM

 On Sundays, our older students are grouped by grade.
 Together as a class, they explore prayer, Hebrew language through the Hebrew Through Movement curriculum and other methods, Torah, ethics, holidays, and life cycle events, and participate in all-school events and Junior Congregation.

 During the first hour of Hebrew School on Wednesdays, older students study Hebrew language according to ability rather than age.
 This is designed to accelerate learning while minimizing frustration.
 Language is reinforced on Sundays through the study of prayer, Torah and Hebrew Through Movement.
 The second hour on Wednesdays is dedicated to SUPER electives.
 These electives are experiential, multi-faceted, and project-based learning opportunities that examine Jewish culture, traditions, and history through different lenses.
-Our current slate of SUPER electives includes Chorus, The Lost Shul Mural, Where in History is Carmen Schwartz? and Shabbat Toolkit.
+Our current slate of SUPER electives includes Virtual Israel, Tikkun Olam: Repairing the World Projects, Jewish Broadway and Wait, He/She is Jewish?
 These semester-long explorations are designed to give depth and breadth to each topic, utilizing field trips, guest speakers, and more.
 Our Kitah Zayin (Grade 7) students who are preparing for bar/bat mitzvah participate in the SUPER electives only during the Fall semester.
-In the Spring, they continue with Hebrew language learning during the first hour on Wednesdays, and then dedicate the second hour to exploring this rite of passage and learning the necessary service prayers with our Cantorial Intern.
+In the Spring, they continue with Hebrew language learning during the first hour on Wednesdays, and then dedicate the second hour to exploring this rite of passage, learning cantillation and the necessary service prayers with Cantor Steve.